-We’ve rolled out a new program of short classes, coming straight from our non-profit mission of personal, social, and ecological sustainability.
+We offer a collection of short classes coming straight from our non-profit mission of personal, social, and ecological sustainability.
 These are weekly workshops lead by resident staff on site – this is a chance for them to hone their teaching skill and for attendees to gain information & inspiration.
 Each workshop is independent of the others, so you can participate in one without the need to enroll in a series of them or feel guilty about cherry-picking.
 Topics vary — as the elements of sustainable living do — from non-violent communication to edible native plants to sound healing.
 This spotlights the many skills and areas of expertise amongst resident staff here.

 The time and place are consistent, for easy remembering – most Wednesday evenings, 7:00-8:30pm in the Large Classroom.